Emergency works procedure

 - Helen Cook, Assistant DAC Secretary

-Before contacting the DAC officers (below), you may find the answer to your enquiry under frequently asked questions (FAQs).
+Before contacting the Church Buildings Team (below), you may find the answer to your enquiry under frequently asked questions (FAQs).